TinyTapeout/tinytapeout_www/content/guides/workshop/create-your-gds/_index.md

 The `info.yaml` is used to tell us the important details of your project, which Wokwi project it is, who its by, what it does, how to test.

-* Update the Wokwi ID in the `info.yaml` file of yur repository to match the ID from your Wokwi project.
+* Update the Wokwi ID in the `info.yaml` file of your repository to match the ID from your Wokwi project.

 ![](images/WOKWI_Project_ID.png?width=50pc)

-* Fill Metadata:
+* Update metadata:
   - Enter the 'title', 'author', and your 'discord' username
   - Include a brief project description in the 'description' field.
   - If your project needs a specific clock frequency, provide the frequency in Hz under the 'clock_hz' field.